IsaiasCuvula/quote_generator/README.md

 [![Flutter version](https://img.shields.io/badge/flutter-stable-blue?logo=flutter)](https://flutter.dev/docs/development/tools/sdk/releases)
 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

-This app is a quote generator that displays quotes that you and others create every time it's opened.
-It also includes a feature where users can favorite and share any quote.
+The Quote Generator App is an application that allows you to create quotes, add the author's name, and customize the style of the quote text.
+You can add spacing between words and letters, make it bold, and change the text font.
+Additionally, you have the option to mark a quote as a favorite, copy the quote text to the clipboard, and share it with other users.
+It also includes a feature that enables users to download the quote as an image.

 ## Technologies